Concrete bus shelters in Canberra: Iconic status

-Public attitudes to the bus shelters have since improved, and they are now well regarded.
+The bus shelters are now well regarded.
 ArchivesACT has written that "over the years, the concrete shelters have become an admired element of Canberra's urban landscape" and they are "arguably Canberra's most endearing piece of urban architecture".
 The ABC and The Canberra Times have described them as "iconic".
 The Canberra Times also stated in 2021 that the shelters are a "a much-loved symbol of Canberra", and residents of new suburbs are pleased when they are installed.
 They are often called "bunker" bus shelters by Canberrans.

 The artist Trevor Dickinson has become well known for his drawings of the shelters, created as part of a project to record all of them.
 An exhibition of Dickinson's work was hosted by the Canberra Museum and Gallery in 2018.
 An ACTION bus was also wrapped with some of Dickinson's drawings to coincide with the exhibition.
 In 2020 Dickinson released a 166 page book entitled Beautiful Bus Shelters of Canberra which includes his photographs of all of the bus shelters and paintings of 52 of them.
 The Canberra Times has credited Dickinson as having "almost singlehandedly elevated the bus shelters to icon status".

 A range of other reproductions of the bus shelters have also been created in recent years.
-These have included earrings and tattoos.
-They have also been used as costumes in the past.
+These have included earrings, tattoos and tea towels.
 When a damaged bus shelter was offered for sale by a concrete recycling company in 2020, they received a large number of offers from people interested in installing it on their property.
 The company eventually decided to retain the bus shelter as a "smoko hut" and souvenir.
-Canberra radio host Nigel Johnson also notably got a tattoo of a bus shelter in 2023.
 In December 2023 a property developer lodged a development application for a 15-storey apartment building in central Canberra with balconies modelled on the concrete bus shelters.
+The proposal was rejected by the ACT Government's planning authority in December 2025 due, in part, to being excessively focused on the bus stop design rather than attempting to fit into the surrounding area.
+The first season of the television series Austin, which was filmed in Canberra and screened in 2024, included a concrete bus shelter among other locally famous locations.